feliperomero3/FlickerFlow/README.md

 1. Clone the repository.
 1. Open a terminal in the root directory.
-1. Change to the `src/flicker-flow` directory.
+1. Change to the `src/video-service` directory.
 1. Run `npm install`.
 1. Run `npm start`.
+1. Change to the `src/storage-service` directory.
+1. Run `npm install`.
+1. Run `npm start`.
-1. Open your web browser at the specified URL.
+1. Open your web browser at <http://localhost:3000>.

-## Getting started using Docker
+## Getting started using Docker Compose

 1. Clone the repository.
 1. Open a terminal in the root directory.
-1. Change to the `src/flicker-flow` directory.
+1. Change to the `src` directory.
-1. Run `chmod +x docker-build.sh docker-run.sh`.
-1. Run `./docker-build.sh`.
-1. Run `./docker-run.sh`.
+1. Run `docker compose up --build`.
-1. Open your web browser at the specified URL.
+1. Open your web browser at <http://localhost:4000>.

 ## License